Cost efficiency of ultrasonic anti-fouling systems (UAFS)

 Docking costs vary seasonally and also from country to country.
 We shall therefore not put any number to it, but any shipowner knows how costly docking is, both direct costs and opportunity costs.

-An ultrasonic antifouling system has no moving parts and is installed completely ‘dry’, on the inside of the ship.
+An ultrasonic anti-fouling system has no moving parts and is installed completely ‘dry’, on the inside of the ship.
 No cables through the ship’s hull.
 Hence much lower vulnerability.
 No risk of leakage currents with active corrosion as a result.
-A major offshore company in Norway, now a client of ours, had a number of emergency dockings last year; something went wrong with the Impressed Current Anti Fouling wiring, the sea chest of the vessel started functioning as cathode, resulting in large parts of the sea chest wall needed to be cut out and replaced.
+A major offshore company in Norway, now a client of ours, had a number of emergency dockings last year; something was wrong with the Impressed Current Anti Fouling wiring, the sea chest of the vessel started functioning as a cathode, resulting in large parts of the sea chest wall needed to be cut out and replaced.
+Imagine the costs for repair!